asyaaa17/masters-course-2024-genome-bioinformatics/hw3/README.md

      ```
 - **Total predicted genes (AUGUSTUS):** 6310

-After running GeneMark-ES, the number of predicted genes will be detailed in the output file `genemark.gtf`.
+After running GeneMark-ES, the number of predicted genes will be detailed in `genemark.gtf` in the output file.

-    ```bash
+    ```
      grep -c 'gene' genemark.gtf
      ```
 - **Total predicted genes (GeneMark-ES):** 185915

 The significant difference in gene counts between genemark.gtf and augustus_output.gff3 could be attributed to the inherent differences in prediction methodologies, parameters used, and sensitivity of the GeneMark and AUGUSTUS gene prediction tools.
 GeneMark might predict a larger number of genes due to its modeling approach or settings, which could result in a higher sensitivity to potential gene sequences.
 Conversely, AUGUSTUS, depending on its configuration and training, might provide a more conservative estimate, focusing on genes with higher confidence levels.
 These variations highlight the importance of understanding the characteristics and underlying algorithms of each tool for genomic annotation.